stacks-network/docs/_browser/ids-introduction.md

 ### How do you get an identity

 Think of the ID as a form of identification, like a drivers license.
-Like drivers' licenses, each identity is unique but this license identifies you on the virtual internet highway.
+Like drivers' licenses, each identity is unique, but this license identifies you on the virtual internet highway.
 An identity is created through a registrar of which there are many.

 For DApps in the Blockstack Ecosystem,  Blockstack maintains an identity registrar.
 The Blockstack Browser is Blockstack's DApp for creating and managing identities in the Blockstack registration space.
 An example of a registered Blockstack ID is the `larry.id` ID.
-The `.id` designation is required, the `larry` porition is a unique string.
+The `.id` designation is required, the `larry` portion is a unique string.

 The Blockstack Browser allows new users to create free IDs.
-These free IDs have include the word blockstack in the ID, like this `moxiegirl.id.blockstack`.
+These free IDs have included the word `blockstack` in the ID, like this `moxiegirl.id.blockstack`.
 The additional `blockstack` portion of the name is called a _namespace_.
 It just means all the names belong to a particular entity.
 You don't have to use a free `id.blockstack` identity.
 You can also buy an identity that just has a unique